sscdelft/sscdelft.github.io/members.md

 Secretary and Treasurer: Thea Vuik
 ---------------------------

 My name is Thea Vuik and I am the first secretary and treasure of the first SIAM Student Chapter in The Netherlands, at Delft University of Technology.
 In addition to this honourable task, I am a PhD student, working with Dr. Jennifer Ryan.
 My research focuses on the detection of shocks and discontinuities in discontinuous Galerkin schemes, using a multiwavelet decomposition.
 If you have any questions about my research or the SIAM Student Chapter, don't hesitate to ask me!
-You can reach me by sending an email to [M.J.Vuik@tudelft.nl](mailto:M.J.Vuik@tudelft.nl).
+You can reach me by sending an [email](mailto:M.J.Vuik@tudelft.nl).

 <b>Webmaster:</b> Joost van Zwieten